asbjornh/list-fns/README.md

 ![](https://img.shields.io/badge/dependencies-zero-green)
 ![](https://img.shields.io/bundlephobia/min/list-fns)

+This library contains higher order functions that simplify common list operations, similar to what you'd find in `lodash` or `ramda`.
+Unlike these libraries, `list-fns` is designed specifically to be used with the native array methods.

-This library contains higher order functions for doing common list operations to enable a more declarative style when working with lists.
-File size is prioritized over performance (several of the functions are O(n^2)); this is not recommended for use with very large datasets.
+These functions have not been rigorously tested for performance so they are currently not recommended for use with large datasets.

 **Example**